 About the Author

-Her life and work has been featured on National Geographic television in a documentary called “The Tiger Princess” and on the Discovery Channel in the program “Wild Things”.
-She contributed to films like “Sita’s Story” and “A Tale of Two Tigers” on the BBC, as well as the cover story on tigers for the “Year of the Tiger” special in 1998.
-She has worked with numerous international organisations including IUCN, UNDP, UNFPA and ICIMOD on many species including the Asian elephant, the Gangetic dolphin, the Arna or wild buffaloes, and high-altitude mammals in the Kanchenjunga area.
+Her life and work have been featured on National Geographic television in a documentary called ‘The Tiger Princess’ and on the Discovery Channel in the program ‘Wild Things’.
+She has worked with numerous international organisations including IUCN, UNDP, UNFPA and ICIMOD on many species including the Asian Elephant, the Gangetic Dolphin, the Arna or Wild buffaloes, and high-altitude mammals in the Kanchenjunga area.
 Her areas of interest include landscape ecology and the resolution of human-wildlife conflict.

 For the past few years, Latika has been traveling and photographing the cat species of the world.
 She has photographed tigers, lions, cheetahs, jaguars, snow leopards and clouded leopards.
 She has recently published a coffee table book called “Hidden India” on the wildlife and wilderness spaces of India which received wide acclaim.
 Her photographs has been shown in several solo and groups exhibitions internationally and she has contributed her writings to scientific publications and books on the tiger and other species.

 Latika is a Nikon Professional and works closely with Nikon in India.